khulnasoft/integrations-core/haproxy/README.md

 _Available for Agent versions 6.0 or later_

-Collecting logs is disabled by default in the Datadog Agent.
+Collecting logs is disabled by default in the Khulnasoft Agent.
 To enable it, see [ECS Log Collection][16].

 Then, set [Log Integrations][11] as Docker labels: